 Development and production of industrial and engineering designs with conceptual and parametric surface modeling tools.
 Utilization of curve and surface functions to interpret engineering designs.
 Prerequisites: IET 226, MTH 132; permission of E&T advisor.
 Recommended: IET 324.

 Industrial Projects Capstone

 The integration of appropriate methods, procedures, and techniques for the analysis of industrial projects and implementation of solutions via a team approach.
+Labs to be arranged.
 Prerequisites: IET 450, 454 with a signed Mechanical Engineering Technology Major or IET 324, 458 with a signed Product Design Engineering Technology Major or IET 377, 500 with a signed Industrial Engineering Technology Major.

 Application of Industrial Management Principles

 A study of industrial management as a process of coordination that exhibits different patterns depending on the manager's level in the organization and functional responsibilities.
 This course may be offered in an online or hybrid format.
 Prerequisites: STA 282 or graduate standing and statistics competency; permission of E&T advisor.

 Descriptive statistics, probability, sampling distributions, statistical inference, regression.
 Course does not count on major, minor in mathematics.
 Credit may not be earned in more than one of these courses: STA 282, STA 382, STA 392.
 Quantitative Reasoning.
 This course may be offered in an online or hybrid format.
 Recommended: MTH 105 or competency.